-In this paper, we are not interested in the question of how firms implement the association between total pay and variance of pay, but rather how large the trade-off, or the pay premium is.
-CEO contracts may include bonus, stock, and option grants in any given year, and multiple grants of each kind are
+Strictly speaking, we are not interested in the question of how firms implement the association between total pay and variance of pay, but rather how large the trade-off, or the pay premium, is.
+CEO contracts may

 1The left truncation in pay contracts is never optimal in linear-exponential models such as in Holmstrom and Milgrom (1987).
 In those models (e.g., Holmstrom and Milgrom 1987), the positive association between mean pay and volatility of pay is achieved by balancing fixed pay (i.e., salary) and incentive pay.
 The robust property of the agency models is not the linearity of the contracts, which may depend on specific distributional assumptions or assumptions regarding the agent's utility function, but rather that mean and variance of pay should be positively related.